-Without the dedicated service of the members of the CIAC and its consultants, the diligent efforts of the members of the various sports committees and all of the administrators, athletic directors and coaches, the superb work of the CIAC in meeting the needs of our student athletes would not have been possible.
-The incredible work of Mike Savage, Tony Mosa, Paul Hoey and Judy Sylvester need to be called to your attention as well as the efforts of Matt Fischer, Karen Packtor and the entire staff of CAS-CIAC.
+Without the dedicated service of the members of the CIAC and its consultants, the diligent efforts of the members of the various sports committees and all of the administrators, athletic directors, and coaches, the superb work of the CIAC in meeting the needs of our student athletes would not have been possible.
+Special thanks and appreciation to Mike Savage, Paul Hoey, Tony Mosa, Judy Sylvester, Matt Fischer, Karen Packtor, and the entire CAS-CIAC staff.
+All of the good that is done would not be possible without their tireless efforts.